-Minimum lease payments under operating leases recognised in the income statement are £nil (2019: £0.2m).
+Minimum lease payments under operating leases recognised in the income statement are £nil (2020: £nil).

 Nature of leasing activities

 The company leases two properties.
 Both property contracts contain provision for payments to be uplifted to market rentals every five years.